Frequently Asked Questions (FAQ)

 Why Is the SCF Free To Use?

 The quality of the SCF could easily justify a costly subscription service, but we know that would exclude most organizations and defeat our broader goal of improving cybersecurity and privacy practices on a macro scale.
-While our contributors are volunteers, we rely on sponsorship and advertising revenue to maintain the SCF.
+While our contributors are volunteers, we rely on our generous sponsors to maintain the SCF.

 Are There Restrictions On The Use of the SCF?